 How she had loved him.

 Guilt tugged at her bowels.
-Sickened with herself, she desperately tried to pull up her ruined shirt.
+Sickened with herself, she desperately tried to pull up her ruined tunic.
 He was a killer!
 A mean dog.
 Disgusting, abhorrent, foul.

 She took a step back, then turned and fled into the trees.